-Meanwhile, Alamo Square's 'postcard row' at Hayes and Steiner streets has distinctive Victorian houses, with a back drop of downtown skyscrapers behind them, providing a striking contrast of styles and eras.
+Meanwhile, Alamo Square's 'postcard row' at Hayes and Steiner streets has distinctive Victorian houses, with a backdrop of downtown skyscrapers providing a striking contrast of styles and eras.

 Golden Gate Park - Hippie Hill

-Get the most out of the area with a two-hour walking tour of North Beach with Walk SF Tours, which focuses on the favourite haunts of the Beat generation in the 1950s.
+Get the most out of the area with a two-hour walking tour of North Beach with Walk SF Tours, which focuses on renowned haunts of the Beat generation in the 1950s.

 The shops on Valencia Street are independent and quirky with specialities ranging from artisan chocolate to vintage clothing (including customisable rucksacks), locally made perfumes to stationary.
 You get all walks of life in the Mission so people watching is one of the top things to do here.